 This aspect of volunteering always seems to be a bit intimidating to people, though it’s not nearly as hard as you might think.
-First, you need to evaluate your family situation to determine if you can foster.
+First, you must evaluate your family situation to determine if you can foster.
 If you have very young children, a demanding job, other pets with medical or behavioral issues, older parents in the home who require a lot of care, or if everyone in the family is not “on board” with being a foster family, fostering may not be right for you.
 Maybe you can’t foster, but we’d love it if you’d consider sharing some of your other talents.
-If your family situation seems right, please keep on reading about being a foster family!
+If your family situation seems right, please keep reading about being a foster family!

-We want both you and the dog to succeed at the fostering relationship.
+HRI is quite careful about the foster home placements it makes.
+That means that we will not knowingly place a foster dog with you that would not be appropriate for your family.
+We want both you and the dog to succeed in the fostering relationship.
 HRI respects each family’s need for discretion.
 Even if you have committed to being a foster parent for a dog in need, if the time or situation is not right when you’re called, you can say “No.”